puichingbill/cpp-DeepLearning-enhanced/readme.md

 ```

 ## INSTALLING C++ DISTRIBUTIONS OF PYTORCH
-Start by downloading libtorch from <a href='https://p
+Start by downloading libtorch from <a href='https://pytorch.org/'>pytorch</a>, and then unzip it.

+- Unlike opencv, it's easier to work with libtorch as you don't need to insta